 Two (2) references are required.
 The Admissions Committee does not accept additional references.

-It is highly recommended that candidates also review the Instructions and form for referees and communicate with potential referees in order to ensure they are be best placed to respond to the questions asked (e.g., if there are too many “Unable to Judge” responses on the form, it is unlikely to be helpful to the Admissions Committee in reviewing your file).
+Candidates are encouraged to review the reference form and communicate with potential referees in order to ensure they are be best placed to respond to the questions asked (e.g., if there are too many “Unable to Judge” responses on the form, it is unlikely to be helpful to the Admissions Committee in reviewing the application).

 Personal references, meaning those who have not been in an instructor, supervisor, or other similar role to the candidate, are not helpful.

 McGill will request references on your behalf from referees you identify on the application form.

 Referees will receive an email with instructions on how to submit the reference form.